Bjarrrne/ezgal/README.md

 * Offer simple search and sort functions (date, file type, metadata, etc.)
 * No need for a specific way of adding files.
 Simply add them in any way you want.
 FTP, PhotSync App, WebDav, etc.
 * Everything is stored locally!
 No need for an internet connection because this doesn't use CDNs for external assets.
 This might be stupid but at the same time I wanted to create something that can work even when your server isn't connected to the internet
-* For images: Everything imagick can work with.
+* Compatible file formats - For images: Everything imagick can work with.
 Haven't tested this yet.
 For videos: Everything HTML5 can work with out of the box.
 So nothing advanced, but smartphone videos should work.

 ## What I'd like to accomplish (kind of a Roadmap)
 * When thumbnails do not exist yet, show originals instead
 * Show Gifs/Videos